DanielNoord/ProjectInventarisGezantschappen/inputs/README.md

 (\$\w*) corresponds to an identifier, for example $VanNoord.
 Because it is the second pattern in between parenthesis it is replaced by \2.
 The $ at the end of the line indicates a line-break.

-Additional explanations of regular expressions can be found online.</details>
+Additional explanations of regular expressions can be found online.

-## VolumesExcel
+### VolumesExcel

 The folder `VolumcesExcel` contains a sub-directory `original`.
 These are all the _griglie_ without any changes as received from Rome.